Criminal Code (Decriminalising Sex Work) and Other Legislation Amendment Bill 2024

 This legislation was not formed in a dark corner of 1 William Street by a bunch of bureaucrats; it was formed by listening to the women in the sex work industry—the women who do not feel safe under the current laws in this state.2024-05-02View Hansard

-As Minister for Industrial Relations, supported decriminalisation because it gives sex workers access to the same legal rights and protections as all workers, including workplace health and safety and the right to say no to unsafe work.
+As Industrial Relations Minister, supported the bill because it gives sex workers access to the same legal rights, workplace health and safety protections, and ability to report crimes as all other workers.

 4.29 pmMr BROWNSupports